open-education-hub/operating-systems/content/chapters/io/lab/content/client-server-model.md

 Find the `is_daemon_running()` method.
 This method uses the aforementioned file to check if a given process is Deluge or some other process.
 To do this, it `connect()`s to that process's socket.
-If it can't then that process is not Deluge.
+If it can't, then that process is not Deluge.
-Otherwise it is Deluge and that connection is immediately closed :))
+Otherwise, it is Deluge and that connection is immediately closed :))
 This may sound like a stupid way of checking whether a process is Deluge or not, but _if it's stupid and it works, then it's not stupid!_